mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 Following the dramatic dip after the first trick, the player ranks are relatively flat until the last trick finally settles the outcome.
-With only three penalty points, ties are even more likely, with the first and second-place players almost evenly ranked, and both above the drama threshold for most of the game.
+With only three penalty points, ties are even more likely, with the first and second-place players almost evenly ranked, and the winner is above the drama threshold for most of the game.

 #### Knaves